pwnchaurasia/meal_plan_optimizer/readme.md

 ### Unique Value proposition

-1. Grocery Inventory: Upload the image of the bill, or manually enter what you bought.
-2. Activity Tracking: Connect with different health bands and watches to get the detail of your health
+1. Activity Tracking: Connect with different health bands and watches to get the detail of your health
-3. Workout Progress: Track your workout.
+2. Workout Progress: Track your workout.

 ##### Future scope
 1. Grocery Inventory: we can upload images of bill to prepare the inventory, but as different shops and market